yfarjoun/warp/website/docs/Pipelines/Whole_Genome_Germline_Single_Sample_Pipeline/README.md

 ## Workflow outputs

 The table below describes the final workflow outputs.
+If running the workflow on Cromwell, these outputs are found in the respective task's execution directory.

 | Output variable name | Description | Type |